Good news for fans of social media-based reality show The Circle.

 Series one of The Circle was hosted by Alice Levine and Maya Jama, and failed to find its audience.
 But C4 believed in the show, made a few tweaks and asked Emma Willis to step in as host.
 Series two, which featured Richard Madeley as a surprise catfish and Zoe Ball’s son Woody as a contestant, was a hit, particularly among younger viewers.

 The Circle is expected to return to Channel 4 next year.
+For more show content, find out here where The Circle is filmed or who is The Circle’s narrator.
 To find out what else is on TV, check out our TV Guide.